srujanskay/Rubik-sCubeSolver/README.md

-# Rubik-s-Cube-Solver
+# Rubik'sCubeSolver
-Rubik's Cube solver
+This repository contains a C++ project designed to solve the Rubik's Cube.